Maria Greco Danaher

 - Instructor, National Institute for Trial Advocacy (NITA)

-- American Health Lawyers Association (AHLA) (Vice-chair, Labor & Employment Practice Group)
+- American Health Lawyers Association (AHLA) (Chair, Labor & Employment Practice Group)

 - AHLA Hospitals and Health Systems Law Institute - "The Intersection of Peer Review and Discipline of Employed Physicians" - Las Vegas - February 11, 2011